 We know how important it is to be able to make choices about how you live your life: to live according to your habits and lifestyle, and make decisions about your healthcare.
 We plan and carry out our care services to enable you to live your life to full potential.

 Here at your new home, you’ll have a designated Named Nurse and Named Carer who will get to know all about you, and your needs - clinical, personal and social care – so that we can care for you in ways that suit you.

-We’ll outline all of this in a Care Plan which we’ll agree with you and with your family members / representatives if you’re happy for them to be involved.
+We’ll outline all of this in an Enabling Plan which we’ll agree with you and with your family members / representatives if you’re happy for them to be involved.

-We’ll update and review your Plan from time to time and whenever there are changes to your needs and preferences.
+We’ll update and review your Plan on a monthly basis and whenever there are changes to your needs and preferences.
 We’ll do this in consultation with you, and if you agree, with your family members/ representatives.

 We will carry out regular risk assessments to make sure that you’re willing and able to carry out daily personal tasks.
 We want to help you to be as independent as possible, while also offering all the support and care that you might need.

-They are responsible for all prescribed medications and requests for further investigations including referrals to other medical teams.
-They will also be involved when we need to take decisions about what is in the best interests for your health.
-As far as possible, we try to avoid unnecessary hospital admissions.
+They’re responsible for all prescribed medications and any requests for further investigations, including referrals to other medical teams.
+They’ll also be involved when we need to make decisions about what’s in the best interests for your health.
+We try to avoid unnecessary hospital admissions as far as possible.

-If it is practicable, however, you can remain with your current GP.
+If you’d prefer, and it’s practicable, you can remain with your current GP.

-It’s important that you don’t take medicines from any other members of staff or your family, except if they’re supervised by our Nurses or Care Coordinators.
+It’s important that you don’t take medicines from any other members of staff or your family, unless they’re supervised by our Registered Nurses or Care Coordinators.

-If you’d like to be responsible for managing your own medication, this is also possible after we have found it safe for you to use and in consultation with the GP.
+If you’d like to be responsible for managing your own medication, we’d need to discuss this with the GP to make sure that it’s safe for you to do so.